FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/2018-03-26-nitric-acid.md

 # Log

+## 16 Mar 2019
+> Within the range of process parameters investigated in this study, the energy consumption per kg of NOx found to be lowest at 8 kHz and 30 µs, which is 9.1 kWh/kg of NOx for 6870 PPMv of NOx. [@patil_plasma_2016]

 ## 26 Mar 2018
 - Use ammonia, nitrite, nitrate aquarium test strips for efficiency measurements.
 - What is the influence of humid air addition to the feed gas?
 Does it produce ammonia?